renancaldas/git-hook-listener/README.md

 If appears the message "`Ready to use POST /hook endpoint!`" you are ready to go!

 ##### 5) Config webhook
 Go to https://bitbucket.org/, select your repository then go to Settings -> Webhooks and create a request to the application running, ending with the `/hook`.
-For example: http://localhost:3000/hook
+For example: `http://www.your_domain_running_the_app.com:port/hook`.
+OBS.: If you are running in localhost, you should create a proxy for receving external requests.
+Ngrok is a good option: https://ngrok.com/

 Finally, you can push changes to your repository and then the application will make a git clone to the folder specified in the config file.